-- (f) where in accordance with the provisions of an earlier Document the governing body has determined a pay range the maximum of which exceeds the highest salary payable under this Document it must continue to pay any salary determined by reference to that pay range until such time as it reassesses the pay range for its leadership posts under the provisions of this Document. - g) The governing body agrees the school budget and will ensure that appropriate funding is allocated for performance pay progression at all levels.
+- A recommendation on pay must be made in writing as part of the individual's appraisal report, and in making its decision the governing body must have regard to this recommendation. - Progression may only be withheld if a teacher is in formal capability proceedings. - Where in accordance with the provisions of an earlier STPCD the governing body has determined a pay range the maximum of which exceeds the highest salary payable under the STPCD 2024 it must continue to pay any salary determined by reference to that pay range until such time as it reassesses the pay range for its leadership posts under the provisions of the STPCD 2024. - The governing body agrees the school budget and will ensure that appropriate funding is allocated for pay progression at all levels.
 The governing body recognises that funding cannot be used as a criterion to determine progression.

-Annual pay progression within the range for this post is not automatic.
 In normal circumstances the governing body will consider whether to award one or two pay progression points and will make the circumstances clear when either one or two points might be awarded at the start of the appraisal process.